-Pursuing a new career path is a big decision: It’s not only how you’ll spend your dollars and time in training now, but it’s also how you’ll spend your future years making a living.
+Pursuing a new career path is a big decision not only because of cost and time of training, but it’s how you’ll spend your future years making a living.

 As such, you may have several questions come to mind about a career path.